MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 ### Special handling of "." for SvcDomainName in ServiceForm {#svcdomainnamedot}

-For ServiceForm SVCB RRs, if SvcDomainName has the value ".", then the owner name of this record MUST be used as the effective SvcDomainName.
+For ServiceForm SVCB RRs, if SvcDomainName has the value "." (represented in the wire format as a zero-length label), then the owner name of this record MUST be used as the effective SvcDomainName.